 - Recurring costs: $500 – $1,000 per year

-As you can see, insulin pumps are the most expensive option upfront, but they can save money in the long run by reducing the need for multiple daily injections.
-CGM is also a more expensive option upfront, but it can also help to improve blood sugar control and reduce the risk of complications.
+As you can see, insulin pumps are the priciest upfront, but they can save you money in the long run by reducing the need for multiple daily injections.
+CGM is also a more expensive upfront option, but it can also help improve blood sugar control and reduce the risk of complications.

-The cost of diabetes management will vary depending on the individual’s circumstances.
-Factors such as insurance coverage, the type of diabetes, and the patient’s lifestyle will all play a role.
-It is essential to talk to your doctor about the best diabetes management option for you and your budget.
+The cost of diabetes management will vary depending on your individual circumstances.
+Factors such as insurance coverage, the type of diabetes, and your lifestyle will all play a role.
+It’s important to talk to your doctor about the best diabetes management option for you and your budget.

 Here are some additional things to consider when comparing the cost of insulin pumps and other diabetes management options:

-- Insulin pump therapy: Insulin pumps can provide more precise and flexible insulin dosing than MDI, leading to better blood sugar control.
-They can also help to reduce the risk of hypoglycemia.
-However, insulin pumps can be more expensive and require more maintenance than MDI.
+- Insulin pump therapy: Insulin pumps can provide more precise and flexible insulin dosing than multiple daily injections, leading to better blood sugar control.
+They can also help reduce the risk of hypoglycemia.
+However, insulin pumps can be more expensive and require more maintenance than multiple daily injections (MDI).

-- Multiple daily injections: MDI is the most basic form of diabetes management.
+- Multiple daily injections: Multiple daily injections (MDI) is the most basic form of diabetes management.
 It involves injecting insulin multiple times per day.
-MDI can be less expensive than insulin pumps and CGM, but it can be more difficult to control blood sugar levels with MDI.
+Multiple daily injections can be less expensive than insulin pumps and CGM, but it can be more difficult to control blood sugar levels with multiple daily injections.

 Ultimately, the best diabetes management option for you will depend on your individual needs and preferences.
-Talk to your doctor about the different options available and choose the one that is right for you.
+Talk to your doctor about the different options available and choose the one that’s right for you.

 What Are the Difference Between Insulin Pump for Type 1 & 2 Diabetes